-- The Population Health Profiles Module captures characteristics of the population that impact the need for primary care services. - The Population Growth Module captures neighbourhood-level population growth projections generated by the City of Toronto, allowing us to adjust service requirements to account for anticipated population growth. - The Spatial Patterns of Utilization Module captures a snapshot of primary care utilization patterns and allows us to adjust service requirements to account for patients' care-seeking behaviours. - The Unmet Need Module captures information related to neighbourhood-level unmet healthcare need, which can contribute to an adjustment of service requirements. - The Service Requirements Module estimates primary care service requirements using the CIHI Population Grouping Methodology. - The Workforce Profiles Module captures information about the primary care workforce including physicians and chiropodists, dieticians, midwives, nurse practitioners, optometrists, occupational therapists, pharmacists, psychologists, physiotherapists, registered nurses, registered practical nurses, respiratory therapists, and speech-language pathologists practicing in each neighbourhood. - The Service Capacity Module estimates the capacity of the workforce to provide primary care services.
+- The Population Health Profiles Module captures characteristics of the population that impact the need for primary care services. - The Population Growth Module captures neighbourhood-level population growth projections generated by the City of Toronto, allowing us to adjust service requirements to account for anticipated population growth. - The Spatial Patterns of Utilization Module captures a snapshot of primary care utilization patterns and allows us to adjust service requirements to account for patients' care-seeking behaviours. - The Unmet Need Module captures information related to neighbourhood-level unmet healthcare need, which can contribute to an adjustment of service requirements. - The Service Requirements Module estimates primary care service requirements using the CIHI Population Grouping Methodology. - The Workforce Profiles Module captures information about the primary care workforce including physicians, chiropodists, dieticians, midwives, nurse practitioners, optometrists, occupational therapists, pharmacists, psychologists, physiotherapists, registered nurses, registered practical nurses, respiratory therapists, and speech-language pathologists - practicing in each neighbourhood. - The Service Capacity Module estimates the capacity of the workforce to provide primary care services.

-Outputs from these modules are synthesized and summarized in a static city-level dashboard and a series of maps.
+Outputs from these modules are synthesized and summarized in the static dashboards and maps that are included in the neighbourhood, subregion, and city profile packages.

-This information is a starting point for local stakeholders wishing to better understand the primary care landscape across the city.
+This information is a starting point for local stakeholders wishing to better understand the primary care landscape in their communities.
 Interpretation of these outputs should consider the local context (factors related to both the community and the local workforce).
 Engagement and consultation with local stakeholders and frontline healthcare providers are essential parts of the planning process.